ids/cluster-builder/README.md

 * CentOS base VM image OVA template is based on the CentOS 7 Minimal 1708 iso and is  __1.1GB__, and contains one thinly provisioned SCSI based VMDK disk using __overlay2__, which is now supported on 1708 (CentOS/RHEL 7.4+).
 * CentOS base VM image is a fully functioning and ready worker node.
 * Default linux kernel is 3.10.x
-* Use __packer centric__ approach for provisioning, VM OVA based nodes are ready to be added to swarms
+* Use __packer centric__ approach for provisioning, VM OVA based nodes are ready to be added to the clusters
-* The __VMware Docker Volume Service__ Docker Volume Plugin has been pre-installed on all Swarm based cluster-builder VMs.
 * Time synchronization of all the cluster nodes is done as part of the deployment process, and __chronyd__ or __ntpd__ services are configured and verified.
 * Deployments can include configurable options for log shipping to ELK, using logstash.
-* Metrics are enabled (a configurable option), and cAdvisor/node-exporter options are available for deployment in support of Prometheus/Grafana monitoring for Docker Swarm.
+* Metrics are enabled (a configurable option), and cAdvisor/node-exporter options are available for deployment in support of Prometheus/Grafana monitoring.
 Heapster provides metrics to the Kubernetes Dashboard, though additional metric capture platforms can be added as required.
 * Remote API and TLS certificates are installed and configured on Docker CE deployments.

 > Note that all details pertaining to the above exist within this codebase.
 The cluster-builder starts with the distribution iso file in the initial [node-packer](node-packer) phase, and everything from the initial __kickstart__ install through to the final __ansible playbook__ are documented within the _IaC_ codebase.